BSMRKRS/robo-control/README.md

 - can choose to control speed w/ right and left triggers or use right joystick
 - recommend using right joystick due to trigger dead zones
-- can changing mapping during use by pressing right bumper (does not work 100% of the time, may need to hold it for a sec or press multiple times)
+- can changing mapping during use by pressing right bumper

-## Communication with robot

-- Uses laptop and use ssh to connect to robot

 ## Issues

 - Xbox One & Xbox 360 Controller can't swap controller scheme on the fly
+- Changing controller scheme on the fly in not consistent

 ## Troubleshooting